CUUATS/tablepress_chartist/README.md

 1. When the plugin is installed, activate it.

 ##Changelog
+* 0.7 Add basic legend support and upgrade Chartist.js to 0.96.
 * 0.6 Switch to `[table-chart]` Shortcode.
 * 0.5.1 Revert to PHP json_encode().
 * 0.5 **Breaking change**: Simplified optional parameters (removed prefix `chartist_`), new optional parameters are: showline, showarea, low, high, linesmooth, showpoint and aspect_ratio.
 See examples in [screenshots](https://wordpress.org/plugins/tablepress-chartist/screenshots/).
 Added support for `chart=pie` and `chart=percent`.